Brock Boeser Game Preview: Canucks vs. Kraken

 Boeser Season Stats Insights

-- In Boeser's 17 games played this season he's scored in eight of them, but has yet to post a multi-goal effort.
+- In 20 games this season, Boeser has a plus-minus rating of +8, while averaging 18:44 on the ice per game.

-- Boeser has a point in 12 games this season (out of 17), including multiple points five times.
+- In eight of 20 games this season, Boeser has scored a goal, with three of those games resulting in multiple goals.

-- Boeser has an assist in seven of 17 games this year, with multiple assists in one of them.
+- Boeser has a point in 13 of 20 games this season, with multiple points in five of them.

+- In eight of 20 games this season, Boeser has had an assist, including one match with at least two.

-- The implied probability is 64.5% that Boeser goes over his points over/under based on the odds.
+- The implied probability that Boeser goes over his points prop total is 62.5%, based on the odds.

-- Boeser has an implied probability of 43.5% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 41.7% of Boeser going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.